 Try to be creative and have fun with it.
 The name needs to sum up the segment, but also be memorable and distinctive.
 It’s common to use alliteration in the name like Cheerful Charlie or Luxury Loving Louise.
 We’ll share some more examples like this later.

-Customer Segment Profiles – Who are they; what do they think, feel and do
+Customer Segment Profiles - Who they are; what they think, feel and do and why

 What goes into a customer segment profile differs between brands and categories.
 But, broadly, we’d expect to see a mixture of demographic, behavioural and attitudinal (needs and wants) information.